Misleading content

 Clickbait

-Cickbait is the method when the publisher is using the eye-catching title to drive visitors to various platforms, like YouTube, Facebook, Instagram, Linkedin or own site.
+Clickbait is the method by which the publisher uses an eye-catching title to drive visitors to various platforms, like YouTube, Facebook, Instagram, Linkedin, or their own site.
 Traditional news sources have also started using the technique based on fabricating article headers filled with misinformation.

 Politics in fake newsFake news mainly revolves about politics and rivalry between particular parties.